alexmaco/rust-workshop/DAY_2.md

 println!("{:?}", actual_map);
 ```

-We can simplify: we can separate a parse function, so we can use the "?" error propagation operator on **Option**.
+We can simplify: we can separate a parsing function, so we can use the "?" error propagation operator on **Option**.
 **"?"** works on **Option** just as it does with **Result**:
     - if the option is **Some(val)**, it returns the contained val
     - if it is **None**, it returns **None** from the function